-WARNING: Do not attempt to repair the Enphase Microinverter; it contains no userserviceable parts.
-If it fails, contact Enphase customer service to obtain an RMA (return merchandise authorization) number and start the replacement process.
+WARNING: Do not attempt to repair the Enphase Microinverter; it contains no user-serviceable parts.
+If the microinverter fails, contact Enphase customer service to obtain an RMA (return merchandise authorization) number and start the replacement process.

 Status LED Indications and Error Reporting